Department of Drama

-Head of Department, Professor Lembit Peterson
+Head of the Studies, Professor Lembit Peterson

 The curriculum is based on method acting techniques, as they are the dominant approaches in Estonian theatres.
 At the same time, other forms of theatre are also explored to cover all opportunities for the new generation of actors to achieve a synthesis of traditional skills and innovation, as well as national values and a global dimension in their work.